Niteroiense FC

 Niteroiense Futebol Clube (/pt-BR/; lit.
-'Niteroiense Football Club'), more commonly referred to as simply Niteroiense, is a brazilian football club based in the city of Niterói, in the state of Rio de Janeiro.
+'Niteroiense Football Club'), more commonly referred to as simply Niteroiense, is a Brazilian football club based in the city of Niterói, in the state of Rio de Janeiro.
 The club was originally founded on May 11, 1913, as Nictheroyense Football Club, and played an important role in the early development of football in the region.
-After activities ceased in 1980, the club was reactivated in 2024 when the Clube Atlético Carioca transferred its affiliation to Niteroiense, allowing the club to return to professional competitions.
+After ceasing its activities in 1981, the club was re-founded in 2024 through the transfer of the affiliation of Clube Atlético Carioca, marking the return of Niterói to professional football.

+Among its main achievements are the Campeonato Fluminense of 1918, the main competition in the state of Rio de Janeiro at the time, and the 2024 Campeonato Carioca Série C. Its colors are blue and white.
+It plays its home matches at Arena Trops, which has a capacity of 1,541 spectators.
+It currently competes in the Campeonato Carioca Série B1.